AakashPatil1/Bhagavad-Gita/README.md

 3. Run the app on a mobile device or emulator.

 4. Explore Bhagavad Gita verses, translations, and customize the app's settings based on your preferences.
-The app will use the data saved in SharedPreferences, minimizing API calls.
+The app will use the data saved in the Room database , minimizing API calls.

 ## Installation